ipcis/CoreThreat_Triage_Go/README.md

 - Triage is designed for live forensic analysis and educational purposes.
 Always ensure that you comply with all legal and ethical considerations when using this tool.

+**What comes next?**

+- upload parameter to upload the zip data to a webserver
+- capture the RAM

 **License:**

 Triage is provided under the [MIT License](LICENSE).